 Pacific Northwest Mathematical Association of America Section Meeting

-Two groups of students are traveling to this year's Pacific Northwest MAA 2018 section meeting at Seattle University to present their research.
+Two groups of students traveled to the Pacific Northwest MAA 2018 section meeting at Seattle University to present their research.

 Gonzaga was the host site of the PNW MAA 2017 section meeting.

 The Mathematics Department was pleased to be able to sponsor thirteen students' attendance and/or presentations at the 2015 Pacific Northwest MAA section meeting at the University of Washington Tacoma in April 2015.
 Two of our students gave oral presentations and received awards from Pi Mu Epsilon (PME - a national mathematical honor society) and the Association for Women in Mathematics (AWM).
 In addition, four students made outstanding poster presentations of their research.
 Click here to view the abstracts for these presentations.

 We sent a delegation of eleven students to the 2013 Pacific Northwest MAA meeting at Willamette University in Salem, Oregon in April 2013.
 Of our eleven students, five were presenters.
 This was the second year we brought a large group of students to the regional MAA meeting.

 Three students participated in the 2015 NCUR hosted at Eastern Washington University in April 2015.
 Their research titles were "Priority Algorithm for Optimal book Embeddings", "Attaching Magnetic Quantum Dots to DNA Origami Structure for Potential Drug Delivery", and "A Linear Programming Approach to Book Embeddings". (click on the titles to see their abstracts)